 Visual Studio Code also comes with a command line shortcut.
 For Windows, the shortcut command “

 code” is already installed along with the installer.
 However, for Mac, it doesn’t come with the installer, but you can easily add the command line utility with a simple install right from the app.
-By going to F1 > (search for) “install” and find “Shell Command: Install `code` command in PATH.
+By going to F1 > (search for) “install” and find “Shell Command: Install

 What Visual Studio Code surpasses Sublime Text is on its auto-completion.
 It has a taste of its big brother, Visual Studio when it comes auto completion.
 You can preview code snipes and variable type etc. This is something Sublime Text lacks.